On synthetic interval data with predetermined subject partitioning, and partial control of the variables' marginal correlation structure: Discussion

-The proposed algorithm in Section 4 effects control over within-group correlations.
+The proposed algorithm effects control over within-group correlations.
 Between-group correlations are present as a direct consequence of the symmetry in the clustering structure.
 Determination of between-group correlations independently of the within-group structure, in tandem with the predetermined clustering, is not straightforward.
 Equation (3) offers a direct link between the covariances $\mbox{Cov}(x_{.p},x_{.q})$, and the variable profiles in each cluster, through $f_{p,c}$, $p=1,\ldots ,P$, $c=1,\ldots ,C$. $P$ variables imply $P(P-1)/2$ covariances, under the constraint that they form a positive definite matrix.
 The number of different $(f_{p,c_1} - f_{p,c_2})$ quantities is ${C \choose 2} P$.
 It is straightforward to deduce that the number of unconstrained $(f_{p,c_1} - f_{p,c_2})$ quantities is $P(C-1)$.
 For predetermined covariances, (3) generates a non-linear system of $P(P-1)/2$ equations, with $P(C-1)$ unknowns.
 Solving such a system could, in principle, allow to set between-group correlations independently of within-group associations.
-However, numerical solutions for simple examples (using the R package nleqslv) were not available, with no solution or an infinite number of solutions reported.
-This was true also for systems with equal number of equations and unknowns, for example for $P=5$ and $C=3$.
-This suggests that a generally applicable algorithm, such as the one proposed in Section 4, is a suitably pragmatic approach for achieving control over the marginal dependence of the variables, noting also that the resulting between-group dependence is less pronounced when the simulated data are viewed as observations from nominal variables.
+However, this approach is not reliable.
+Numerical solutions for simple examples are not available, with no solution or an infinite number of solutions reported by the symbolic computation software MAPLE.
+For a specific example, consider $P=5$, $C=2$, $\psi=0.5$, and a covariance structure so that, $\mbox{Cov}(x_{.1},x_{.2})=\mbox{Cov}(x_{.1},x_{.3})=\mbox{Cov}(x_{.2},x_{.3})=0.5$, $\mbox{Cov}(x_{.4},x_{.5})=0.6$ and $\mbox{Cov}(x_{.1},x_{.4})=\mbox{Cov}(x_{.1},x_{.5})=\mbox{Cov}(x_{.2},x_{.4})= \mbox{Cov}(x_{.2},x_{.5})=\mbox{Cov}(x_{.3},x_{.4})=\mbox{Cov}(x_{.3},x_{.5})=0.2$.
+This provides a system of equations with no solution according to MAPLE.
+A specification where $P=4$, $C=4$, $\psi=0.25$, and covariances zero except of $\mbox{Cov}(x_{.1},x_{.2})=\mbox{Cov}(x_{.3},x_{.4})=0.49$, generates a system with an infinite number of solutions.
+Solving the system of equations produced by (3) can be problematic even when the system includes equal numbers of equations and unknowns.
+For instance, $P=5$ and $C=3$ creates a system of equations with a Jacobian equal to zero and an infinite number of solutions.
+This suggests that a generally applicable algorithm, such as the one proposed in Section 3, is a suitably pragmatic approach for achieving control over the marginal dependence of the variables.

-The algorithms described in this manuscript are available in the R package PReMiuM (Liverani et al. 2015), which performs flexible Bayesian clustering and profile regression (Molitor et al. 2010). \{ {\bf Note:} Functions to become available in PReMiuM after publication.
-Currently available upon request, and for refereeing purposes. \}